homestar9/component-utilities/README.md

 # component-utilities

-The purpose of this project is to demonstrate a simple component utility class method which assists in extracting an object's public properties into a data transformation object (DTO).
-DTOs are simplified representations of complex objects which are ideal for passing data around an application (like your persistence layer) or to external APIs.
+The purpose of this project is to demonstrate a simple component utility class method which extracts an object's public properties into a data transformation object (DTO).
+DTOs are simplified representations of complex objects which are ideal for passing around in an application, like a persistence layer, or to external APIs.
 [You can learn more about DTOs here](https://en.wikipedia.org/wiki/Data_transfer_object).

 Todo: Add additional utility methods for added functionality.